strukovas/hugo-academic/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
+  - title: Research Intern
+    company: ETH Zurich
+    company_url: ''
+    company_logo: eth
+    date_start: '2023-01-01'
+    date_end: '2023-05-31'
+    description: |2-
+        * At Future Learning Initiative, I was analyzing the students’ problem-solving strategies in the introduction to data science course based on the screen recordings in order to understand the interplay of cognition and affect in open-ended and complex problem-solving.
+        * Ongoing effort towards publishing results.

   - title: Google Summer of Code Student
     company: Machine Learning for Science (ML4Sci)
     company_url: ''